Negative moments of $L$-functions with small shifts over function fields: The asymptotic formula

-We look at the generating series of the sum over $\ell$ and we have
+We look at the generating series of the sum over $h$, and we have

+where $\mathcal{A}(u;\beta)$ is given by an Euler product which converges in a wider region (for example, for $|u|<\sqrt{q}$.)
+Using Perron's formula \eqref{perron} in \eqref{square1}, we get that

-Using the identity above and Perron's formula, it follows that the second error term in \eqref{interm} is given by where we are integrating along a circle with $1<|u|<q^{2\Re\beta}$.
-We shift the contour of integration to $|u|=R$ and let $R \to \infty$, encountering a pole at $u=q^{2\beta}$.
-By evaluating the residue of the pole at $u=q^{2\beta}$, it follows that the error term above is $\ll q^{-X \Re \beta } X^2$.
-Combining this bound with \eqref{interm}, it follows that
+where we are integrating along a small circle around the origin.
+We can shift the contour of integration to $|u|=q^{1/2-\epsilon}$, and encounter the poles at $u=1$ and $u=q^{2\beta}$.
+We evaluate the residue of the pole at $u=1$ and bound the contribution from the residue at $u=q^{2\beta}$.
+We get that